Hong Kong leader says she has ‘piles of cash at home,’ no bank account, due to U.S. sanctions

 But there had been some signs that the sanctions designation had caused more serious complications for Lam’s family.

-Hong Kong media reported in August that her 26-year-old Joshua Lam had returned to Hong Kong from the United States, where he had been completing a doctorate in mathematics at Harvard University, around the time the sanctions were announced.
+Hong Kong media reported in August that her 26-year-old son Joshua Lam had returned to Hong Kong from the United States, where he had been completing a doctorate in mathematics at Harvard University, around the time the sanctions were announced.